 Who Is Eligible for the Solar Tax Credit?

 Every state and even every county has unique claim requirements.
 If you are interested in knowing specifics, please contact our team.
 With your zip code we can tell you exactly what programs are available in your area that may help you pay for solar panels.
-Plus, because we work with installation partners across the US, we are able to offer special discounts on your solar panels.

 The solar tax credit is available for both residential and commercial solar energy systems.
 However, there are some restrictions on who is eligible for the solar tax credit.